 Phoebe A. Hearst Museum of Anthropology, Berkeley

 Santa Barbara Museum of Art

 University of Georgia (Lamar Dodd School of Art), Athens

-University of Pennsylvania Museum of Art and Archaeology, Philadelphia
+University of Pennsylvania Museum of Archaeology and Anthropology, Philadelphia

 The Walters Art Museum, Baltimore